codcube/webize/doc/USAGE.md

     ADDR=10.10.10.1 dnsd

-send all traffic to your server with **http_proxy** set at the client, or the server in chained topologies
+send all traffic to your server with **http_proxy** set at the client, or the server in chained topologies:

     HTTP_PROXY=http://localhost:8000 curl -iH "Accept: text/turtle"

-when **OFFLINE** is set, requests are serviced from local cache. for an offline, verbosely-logged HTTP server
+when **OFFLINE** is set, requests are serviced from local cache. for an offline, verbosely-logged HTTP server:

     CONSOLE_LEVEL=debug OFFLINE=1 httpd

-set **UNFILTERED** for DNS and it will let traffic through but highlight new domains as usual. this is a way to find new 'cookieless targeting' startups if you're looking for a job or want to add to your blocklist
+set **UNFILTERED** for DNS and it will let traffic through but highlight new domains as usual. this is a way to find new 'cookieless targeting' startups if you're looking for a job or want to add to your blocklist:

     UNFILTERED=1 dnsd